Tidal properties of neutron stars in scalar-tensor theories of gravity

 \subsection{Numerical results: scalarized neutron stars}

 For case studies, we calculated dipolar, quadrupolar and octupolar perturbations of NSs for a family of coupling functions that can yield scalarized configurations.
-In particular, depending on the theory parameters and EoS, noticeable deviations from GR may emerge in the tensor tidal deformability, as seen in Figs.~\ref{fig:lambdaTensor} and \ref{fig:lambdaTensorl3}.
-The scalar tidal deformability, shown in Figs.~\ref{fig:lambdaScalarl1}, \ref{fig:lambdaScalar} and \ref{fig:lambdaScalarl3} for the dipolar, quadrupolar and octupolar case, respectively, can have similar orders of magnitude as the tensor tidal deformability in the Einstein frame, although in the Jordan frame it scales with the square of the inverse of the cosmological value of the scalar field.
-Regarding the scalar-tensor tidal deformability, shown in Figs.~\ref{fig:lambdaScalarTensor} and \ref{fig:lambdaScalarTensorl3}, it has negative values and similar order of magnitude as the scalar tidal deformability, also scaling with the inverse of the cosmological value of the scalar field in the Jordan frame.
+In particular, depending on the theory parameters and EoS, noticeable deviations from GR may emerge in the tensor tidal deformability, as seen in Figs.~\ref{fig:lambdaquadrupolar}(a) and \ref{fig:lambdaoctupolar}(a).
+The scalar tidal deformability, shown in Figs.~\ref{fig:lambdaScalarl1}, \ref{fig:lambdaquadrupolar}(b) and \ref{fig:lambdaoctupolar}(b) for the dipolar, quadrupolar and octupolar case, respectively, can have similar orders of magnitude as the tensor tidal deformability in the Einstein frame, although in the Jordan frame it scales with the square of the inverse of the cosmological value of the scalar field, as shown in Appendix~\ref{app:Plotslambda}.
+Regarding the scalar-tensor tidal deformability, shown in Figs.~\ref{fig:lambdaquadrupolar}(c) and \ref{fig:lambdaoctupolar}(c), it has negative values and similar order of magnitude as the scalar tidal deformability, also scaling with the inverse of the cosmological value of the scalar field in the Jordan frame.